GalusPeres/NewiMusicBot/README.md

 2. **Draft a release on GitHub:**
    - Navigate to the "Releases" section of your GitHub repository.
-   - Click "Draft a new release".
-   - Select the tag `v0.1.0`, add release notes, and publish the release.
+   - Click "Draft a new release", select the tag `v0.1.0`, add release notes, and publish the release.

 ## Docker